Self-care: What it Is. What it Ain’t.

 You are not spinach!

-But if you don’t have a savings account and you just bought a pair of kicks, a skein of yarn, a plant, or yes, chocolate (I’m an opp, I know) you’re not really taking care of yourself.
+But if you don’t have a savings account and you just bought a pair of kicks, did a yarn haul, or added another plant to your collection, you’re not really taking care of yourself.

 Self-care isn’t overindulgence, ignoring bills, or hiding from loved ones when it gets heavy.